-Behavioural Supports Ontario (BSO) exists to enhance services for older people with responsive behaviours linked to cognitive impairments, people at risk of the same, and their caregivers; providing them with the right care, at the right time and in the right place (at home, in long-term care or elsewhere).
-The formation of a BSO Response Team at STEGH is part of this initiative to provide evidenced based assessments and collaborative care to this population.
+Behavioural Supports Ontario (BSO) enhances services for older people with responsive behaviours linked to cognitive impairments and their caregivers; providing them with the right care, at the right time and in the right place (at home, in long-term care or elsewhere).

-In addition to responding to the needs of elderly patients with responsive behaviours in the hospital, the Response Team will provide community support through partnership with CMHA, CCAC, Alzheimer's Society, St. Joseph's Health Care and our LTC facilities.
-Following training and orientation, the STEGH BSO Response Team will be operational February 6, 2014.
+In addition to responding to the needs of elderly patients with responsive behaviours in the hospital, the Response Team will provide community support through partnership with CMHA, Home and Community Care, Alzheimer's Society, St. Joseph's Health Care and our LTC facilities.

 What is a Responsive Behaviour?